merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 which git
 ```

-The command `which` allows you to locate a command.
-Running `which`, we will get back the pathname of the executable file of your command.
+`which` allows you to locate a command.
+When running `which`, we get back the pathname of the executable file of your command.
 If you get a path, that means your have it.
 If you don’t have you will need to install it.

 # Installing git

 ## macOS

-There are also a few ways to install Git on macOS
+There are also a few ways to install Git on macOS:
-- A macOS Git installer is maintained and available for download at the Git website, at https://git-scm.com/download/mac.
+- A macOS `git` installer is maintained and available for download at the `git` website, at https://git-scm.com/download/mac.
 - You can also install it as part of the GitHub for macOS install.
-Their GUI Git tool has an option to install command line tools as well.
+Their  graphical user interface (GUI) `git` tool has an option to install command line tools as well.
 You can download that tool from the GitHub for macOS website, at https://desktop.github.com.

 ## Linux